 After starting my career in sales, I moved into marketing vowing to only work on things that can show measurable value.
 I never worked on a branding campaign.
 I never re-designed a logo.
 I mainly focused on creating helpful content for customers, knowing that would attract them to my business.

 It’s what we now call Content marketing.
 You don’t have to pay for organic search clicks to your own site.
 But a small investment in strategic content (our average clients spends just 5% of what they spend on ads), can produce a compounding rate of return.

 Replace Your Digital Ad Budget with Content Marketing

 Because content marketing works for even the “least successful” content marketers.

-As of 2020, 41% of even the low-performing content marketers surveyed said their content marketing successfully generates leads and ROI, compared to almost two-thirds for B2Bs with the best content:
+41% of even the low-performing content marketers surveyed said their content marketing successfully generates leads and ROI, compared to almost two-thirds for B2Bs with the best content:

 Now, look at the massive gap between high- and low-performers as of last year.

 Meanwhile, 29% of the low-performers said their content marketing generated sales and revenue, compared to three-quarters of high-performers.

 It’s obvious from these stats and trends in Digital Marketing that businesses are investing more time, energy, and resources into their content marketing because they understand its value.
 They get that digital ads don’t work and they need a real solution.